Sahal56/Cloud-Projects/03-serverless-thumbnail-generator/README.md

 terraform apply
 ```

-In AWS S3 console, upload image/s in source bucket & see output in destination bucket
+7. In AWS Management console > S3, upload image/s in source bucket & see output in destination bucket

-Also, Check CloudWatch Log Groups
+    - Also, Check CloudWatch Log Groups

 Additionally, In AWS Lambda Console, we can test our Lambda
 ## Test Evenet: